sajjadGG/book-python/dragon/alpha.rst

 English
 -------
+1. In your directory create file `dragon_alpha.py`
-1. Create file `dragon_alpha.py` and class representing Dragon
+2. In this file define a class representing Dragon
-2. Dragon has (attributes):
+3. Dragon has (attributes):
     a. name
     b. position on the screen
     c. texture file name, default `img/dragon/alive.png`